this-is-yogesh/patch/Quiz/React Quiz/QuizAnswers.md

 10.useEffect is aysnc or deferred meaning it doesnt block the dom, it calculates the dom changes in the background and udpates the dom after the dom paint but useLayout effect is sync meaning it runs synchronously immediately after the DOM mutations, but before the browser paints. useEffect will run the changes after the dom is rendered meaning a position set of an element in useEffect will first show at inital positon and then at set place , but using useLayout effect , the element shows directly at the set place first because useLayout runs before the dom is painted

- clean up functions run just before second re-render, if no re-render then no clean up function will run
+ clean up functions run just before second re-render, if no re-render then no clean up function will run or you can say if no unmount then no clean up function will run

  11.the comparison fails because Because JavaScript functions are objects, a function defined inline during a render is a new object reference every time.
 The memoization check performs a shallow comparison: prevProps.onClick !== nextProps.onClick is true because the references are different, the fix for this is wrapping the function inside useCallback so that its refernece doesnt change with rerender if deps have not changed